ADAR102/Junkyard-Dog-Hud/README.md

-# Junkyard-Dog-Hud
-/// Thank you for downloading Junkyard-Dog Hud!\\\

-This is a Guilty Gear themed mod.
-I play TF2 spy, and I made sure this fits nicely for me while I play.
+## Junkyard-Dog Hud: A Guilty Gear themed Hud for Team Fortress 2!

+This is my main TF2 hud!

 Russ created this Hud as a Christmas present!
 It is an old version of Flaw Hud dated 2020.
 I really like the old version of Flaw Hud, but I never had my own Hud until now (12/18/2024)

-I DON'T KNOW HOW TO EDIT THE HUD!!!
-I AM JUST SHARING THIS INCASE IF ANYONE IS INTERESTED TO HAVING MY VERY OWN HUD!!!

-/// WHAT THE HUD CONTAINS \\\
+## WHAT THE HUD CONTAINS
 >-Ripped sounds and files from previous Guilty Gear Games (Xrd, XX, Overture, Strive)<

 >-Static Ambassador crosshair that can be edited in the Hud files.
 Search for "crosshair.cfg."
 To learn more on the static Ambassador crosshair mod, checkout https://github.com/jooonior/tf2-static-ambassador-crosshair IF THE MOD IS BOTHERING YOU, JUST SIMPLY DELETE THE "crosshair.cfg" FILE!<